DistrictDataLabs/yellowbrick/docs/api/features/manifold.rst

 clusters they belong to in the unsupervised version.
 The manifold visualizes this by assigning a color to each label and showing the labels in a legend.

+.. note to contributors: the below code takes a long time to run so has not been modified with a plot directive.
+See manifold.py to regenerate images.

 .. code:: python

     from yellowbrick.features import Manifold